The Noises have long been a place of research and conservation. Some of the current projects include:

-This partnership between the Auckland Museum and mana whenua will be a new bicultural approach for how archaeologists and iwi interact.
-It’s also an active response to coastal erosion with the common goal of gathering information from eroding archaeological sites in the Hauraki Gulf.
+This partnership between Auckland Museum and mana whenua is part of the new bicultural approach for how archaeologists and iwi interact.
+It’s also an active response to coastal erosion with the common goal of gathering information from vulnerable sites in the Hauraki Gulf.

 Inspecting the midden, January 2020.
 Photo: Katina Conomos.

 Spotted shag colony

 The Hauraki Gulf is home to a threatened population of spotted shags or parekareka, a bird that is genetically distinct from all other shags in New Zealand.
 And while the spotted shag is relatively common in other parts of the country, in the Hauraki Gulf the birds are now limited to just two colonies, one on pest-free Tarahiki Island and a promontory on Waiheke Island which is also troubled by rats.
 And last time a bird survey was conducted by Dr Matt Rayner and Dr Tim Lovegrove, they estimated the population was sitting at around 300 breeding pairs.

 In an attempt to attract the endearingly elegant spotted shag back to The Noises where the birds once bred, in February 2019 Auckland Museum and Auckland Council, in partnership with the Neureuter Family, created and installed a replica colony of spotted shags on a steep cliff face on the north eastern side of Ōtata Island.

 As well as the replica birds, nests have been constructed from dried seaweed and white paint has been artfully splashed, in an effort to mimic the appearance of droppings that mark seabird colonies.
 A solar-powered sound system has been installed and it plays spotted shag breeding calls to further attract birds to the site.